 Every year, the White House hosts their annual Easter Egg Roll.
 Egg rolling is a symbolic reenactment of the stone rolling away from Christ’s tomb.
-Therefore, it is another symbol of the empty tomb and Jesus’ resurrection.
 At the White House, children are invited to roll their eggs across the lawn.
 At the end of the event, the children receive a commemorative wooden egg.

 Having its roots in the Greek Orthodox tradition, children across Europe and eastern countries play egg tapping.
 In its early days, red eggs were cracked together when people exchanged Easter greetings.
 Eventually, it evolved into a competitive game for children.
 The children are given hard-boiled eggs, and they hit each other’s eggs against one another.
 The winner is the child that has the intact egg at the end.